EOD Mobile Unit 2 Holds Change of Command Ceremony

 |0

-This work, EOD Mobile Unit 2 Holds Change of Command Ceremony [Image 5 of 5], by PO2 Jackson Adkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, EOD Mobile Unit 2 Holds Change of Command Ceremony, by LT Chelsea Cannaday, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.